 Feet aching from walking, we rested at a fancy Kagurazaka coffee shop where the prices for a cup of joe ranged from about eight dollars to about 15 dollars.
 Here was another example of the Japanese doing nothing by halves.
 Each cup is individually brewed and delivered to your table by a uniformed waitress in the beaker it was brewed in, the coffee then poured at the table, the ritual as important as the product.
 I was happy to pay for the rest that the visit afforded.
 The place reminded me of a San Francisco Chinatown teahouse in its design with its square cubicles and heavily detailed ceiling.

-We had had extraordinary luck with food at lunchtime, in Shibuya, on spec adding ourselves to the end of a line that had formed in front of restaurant that serves nothing but mentaiko (salted cod roe or pollock roe) spaghetti.
+We had had extraordinary luck with food at lunchtime, in Shibuya, on spec adding ourselves to the end of a line that had formed in front of Tokyo Tarako, a restaurant that serves nothing but mentaiko (salted cod roe or pollock roe) spaghetti.
 Absolutely delicious.
-Mine came with a little herbed butter to melt on top.
+Mine came with a small pat of herbed butter to melt on top.
 Many of the selections came with little pots of broth (made from kelp and bonito flakes) that you add to make Japanese-style soup-spaghetti.
 A treat.
+Tokyo Tarako is at Shibuya 1 Chome-14-9.
+They appear to have a sister restaurant in Harajuku as well.
 At dinner time, we were not so lucky.
 It was a Sunday night, many stores and restaurants were closed.
 We were craving good sushi, but had to settle for mediocre yakitori in Jimbocho, the district I worked in as an English teacher when I first arrived in Tokyo.

 No comments: